yogmel/advanced-javascript/README.md

   console.log(foo) // prints 1
 }

-console.log(foo) // error
+console.log(foo) // error, the foo variable does not exist outside the function scope
 ```

-Variables initiated with `var` in for loops are not local though.
+Variables initiated with `var` in for loops are not local, though.
 They are declared in the global scope.
+That does not happen with `let` and `const`.

 ### Let and const
 To declare new variables, the word `var` can be used, but two new keywords were introduced: `let` and `const`.

 These are called block scope variables, so they exists only within the block they were created.
 That improves performance and prevents data leakage.

 `let` lets the variable to be reassigned and `const` does not.
+Although objects properties declared in `const` can be changed.

 In for loops, if the variable is declared with `let`, its value exists only within that block.